-The Company has federal net operating loss ("NOL") and capital loss carryforwards of \$7,425,956 and \$9,630,952 as of December 31, 2023 and 2022, respectively.
+The Company has federal net operating loss ("NOL") and capital loss carryforwards of \$7,128,060 and \$7,425,956 as of December 31, 2024 and 2023, respectively.
 The federal NOLs generated in the years ended December 31, 2009 through 2017 will begin to expire in 2027 for federal income tax purposes.
 NOLs originating before January 1, 2018 are eligible to offset taxable income, if not otherwise limited under Internal Revenue Code ("IRC") section 382 limitations.
 NOLs generated after December 31, 2017, have an indefinite carryforward period and are subject to 80% deduction limitations based upon pre-NOL taxable income.

-At December 31, 2023 the Company changed its tax reserve discounting methodology relating to the cash surrender value of life insurance policies.
+As of December 31, 2023, the Company changed its tax reserve discounting methodology relating to the cash surrender value of life insurance policies.
 As a result of this change in method, the Company recognized an additional deferred tax benefit.